Skip to main content

 What happens after I have made a complaint under this policy?

-• Send a written acknowledgement of your complaint within seven days of receiving it and provide you with the name and contact details of a named Partner dealing with your complaint.
+• We will send a written acknowledgement of your complaint within seven days of receiving it and provide you with the name and contact details of the complaints handler dealing with your complaint.

-• Investigate the concerns and arrange a discussion with you to try to agree how to resolve the issues within 21 days of receiving your complaint, which may include reviewing your matter file and related records, and discussing the issues with the team who have been working on your matter.
+• The complaints handler will then investigate your concerns and arrange a discussion with you to clarify the issues and try to agree how to resolve the issues within 28 days of receiving your complaint, which may include reviewing your matter file and related records, and discussing the issues with the team who have been working on your matter.

-• Let you know promptly if we need any further information from you to assist our investigation.
+• The complaints handler will let you know promptly if we need any further information from you to assist our investigation.

-• Write to you to provide a formal Response to Complaint setting out the conclusion of our investigation and any proposals to rectify or resolve the matter.
+• The complaints handler will then write to you to provide a formal Response to Complaint setting out the conclusion of their investigation and any proposals to rectify or resolve the matter.

-• Remind you that you are entitled to appeal our Response to Complaint to our Managing Partner within 7 days of receiving our Response to Complaint, who will review the Response to Complaint and respond to your appeal within 21 days of receiving your appeal.
+• if you are not satisfied, you are then entitled to appeal our Response to Complaint to our Managing Partner within 7 days of receiving our Response to Complaint, who will review the Response to Complaint and respond to your appeal within 21 days of receiving your appeal.

-• Remind you that you may be entitled to refer your complaint to the Legal Ombudsman and provide details for doing so, at the end of our complaints process.
+• The response from the Managing Partner will be the conclusion of our complaints process.
+If you remain dissatisfied, you may then be entitled to refer your complaint to the Legal Ombudsman.
+We will provide you the details for doing so at the end of our complaints process.

 We will not charge you for investigating and responding to your complaint and any subsequent appeal.